Suor/django-cacheops/README.rst

         ...                                  # everything else is passed to Sentinel() }

-    # Use your own redis client class, should be compatible or subclass redis.StrictRedis
+    # Use your own redis client class, should be compatible or subclass redis.Redis
     CACHEOPS_CLIENT_CLASS = 'your.redis.ClientClass'

     CACHEOPS = {